 William Tell Express

 So.. what is the William Tell Express then (or Wilhelm Tell Express in German)?
-Basically it is the exact same as the Gotthard Panorama Express, only the fancy marketing name.
-I didn’t actually get why this name was mentioned, because while travelling on the Gotthard Panorama Express, I didn’t encounter the name often.
+Basically, it is exactly the same as the Gotthard Panorama Express, only the fancy marketing name.
+I didn’t actually get why this name was mentioned, because while traveling on the Gotthard Panorama Express, I didn’t encounter the name often.
 But after reading this great article about the history of William Tell, things make perfect sense.

-But, for ease of communication, I’ll just use the name Gotthard Express train from now, although it is the exact same as the William Tell Express.
+But, for ease of communication, I’ll just use the name Gotthard Express train from now on, although it is exactly the same as the William Tell Express.

 Lucerne to Lugano Switzerland

-During our 2 week train tour around Switzerland, we didn’t really needed to go anywhere.
+During our 2-week train tour around Switzerland, we didn’t really need to go anywhere.
 The destination was not the objective, just riding the rails through Switzerland was most important.
 But I get why the rail route between Lucerne and Lugano is so important.
 Situated on both sides of the Alps, they seem two worlds apart.

 Boat Trip on Lake Lucerne to Flüelen